cloudflare/cloudflare-docs/content/support/account-management-billing/Billing Cloudflare Plans/Cloudflare Billing Policy.md

 For services subject to usage-based billing, Cloudflare may pre authorize your credit card at any point in a billing period to confirm the payment method on file can cover accrued fees.
 This is a temporary hold and you will not be charged until the end of your billing period.
 If your payment method is validated, service will continue normally.

-If your payment method fails, we will remove access to any usage-based billing services that use preauthorization.
-In the case of [R2](/r2/), you will not be able to access your R2 buckets and requests will return errors, but your data will remain secure and unaffected.
+If your payment method fails, we may suspend your access to the usage-based billing services for which we conducted the preauthorization.
+In the case of [R2](/r2/), you will not be able to access your R2 buckets and requests will return errors, but your data will remain secure.
+If you do not update your payment method within 30 days, the data related to any usage-based billing service(s) may be deleted.

 To regain access, you must settle any outstanding balances and pass preauthorization with a new, valid payment method.
 To update your primary payment method, navigate to the Manage Account -> Billing -> Payment section of your account.
 Upon confirmation of your updated payment details, we will promptly reactivate your subscription(s), which will restore access to your data and services.